 Instructions

 Put a cup of water in a freezer.
-Once you see the water is frozen, place a quarter on top of it and return the cup in the freezer.
+Once you see the water is frozen, place a quarter on top of it and return the cup to the freezer.
 Let the cup stay in the freezer.

 What Does This Mean?